gultekinmg/.std-formation/README.md

   .
 ];
 ```
-as it seen data formation iltself tells much the way it is constructed. ex.
+as it seen data formation itself tells much the way it is constructed. ex.
 Member 003 which works hard gets his desperade father labored.